enricobottazzi/halo2-fibonacci-ex/README.md

 - What should we pass inside instance?
 Why do we pass an empty vector?
 - K is the size of the circuit.
 What does that mean?
 This is performed in the main function.
 - What if I have empty rows?
 Do I need to fill up each row?
+- What is the type of optmization that we are performing in example3?

+A: In the example3 we are fewer advice columns (we move from 3 to 1) and we perform lesser permutation checks
+- Why we change the type to AssignedCell <F,F>?
+Now we no longer access a value from a cell using `0`

 # Solved Questions about Halo2